If you’re looking for an easy piece of gym equipment to use, cable machines are a great place to start.

-Go to heavy, and you’ll likely only work your arms and delts, neglecting the rhomboids.
+Go too heavy, and you’ll likely only work your arms and delts, neglecting the rhomboids.

 8. Shotgun Row

-The primary muscles for this exercise include the lats and middle back.
+The primary muscles for this exercise include the lats and mid-back.

 This is a great alternative to the seated cable row exercises!
 Most gyms only have 1 (2 max) seated row machines, so this exercise can always be an option instead.

 While pulling on the handle the wrist and forearm rotate, changing the angle of the grip during the motion.
 Be sure to keep the core engaged and don’t overextend the back when lowering the weights.

 As always if you’re having to jerk and use body weight during the exercise, be sure to drop weight and focus on controlled, deliberate movements.